PNamsai/Battle-of-Burma_Animated_PVDensity/README.md

 # Battle-of-Burma_Animated_PVDensity
-This folder provides HTML file for the Battle of Burma article.
+This folder contains a file showing the density of P. vivax cases for the Battle of Burma article.